rhart-rup/england_crime_heatmaps_2022/README.md

 2. Used a python script (stored in 'scripts' folder of repo) to combine all csvs into a single file.
 3. Downloaded electoral ward boundary data from the [Office for National Statistics](https://geoportal.statistics.gov.uk/search?q=wards) (this was used for the choropleth map).
 4. Used python and geopandas to clean and prepare the data.
-5.Used plotly library to build interactive crime heatmaps.
+5. Used plotly library to build interactive crime heatmaps.

 ## Results
 - We built 4 different interactive crime heatmaps (using the plotly library) which can be found under the 'plots' folder of this repo.